Frequently Asked Questions

 • Professional development for instructors and Teaching Assistants

 Subject to available capacity, in-kind support from the CTLT is available for TLEF projects for academic program development, course development , learning design, evaluation (10 hours in-kind), and Learning Technology Support.
 Applicants must consult with the CTLT before including in-kind support from The CTLT in their proposal or budget.
+If you are hoping to receive support from Faculty-based or other central support units you must consult with those units first before writing them into your TLEF application to ensure that the support your are requesting is available to you.

 • The UBCV Work Learn program begins to accept proposals for funding in early January for student positions for the summer term (beginning in May).
 Should your TLEF not be approved and/or if you no longer require Work Learn funding, you can always decline any Work Learn funding that you are offered.